percona/everest-doc/docs/manage_users.md

     Since JWT authentication is stateless, it is currently impossible to explicitly revoke specific tokens.
 Therefore, even a deleted user may continue to request the API as long as they have a valid token.

-??? info "What's happening under the hood?"
 Everest uses the RSA algorithm for signing and verifying JWT.
 The RSA keys used in  the backend are automatically generated upon installation and stored in the `everest-jwt `Secret in the `everest-system `namespace.

     ```{.text .no-copy}
         apiVersion: v1